TheBeef/BittyHTTP/README.md

 You can access the web site for Bitty HTTP at http://bittyhttp.com and the documentation at http://bittyhttp.com/Development.html

-The web site is running under Bitty HTTP as am example of what Bitty HTTP can do.
+The web site is running under Bitty HTTP as an example of what Bitty HTTP can do.

 # Build and run